 DISASSEMBLY

-3. Remove air cleaner bracket, then remove choke plate attaching screws.
-File staked ends, if necessary, and use new screws at reassembly.
-Remove choke plate from air horn, remove choke link lever and attaching screw.
-Rotate choke shaft and piston assembly counter-clockwise until choke piston is out of choke piston cylinder, remove assembly from air horn.
-Remove piston pin and piston from choke piston lever and shaft assembly.
+5. Remove the air cleaner bracket.
+Remove the choke plate attaching screws.
+File the staked ends, if necessary, and use new screws upon reassembly.
+Remove the choke plate from the air horn assembly.
+Remove the choke link lever and attaching screw.
+Rotate the choke shaft and piston assembly counter-clockwise until the choke piston is out of the choke piston cylinder.
+Remove the assembly from the air horn.
+Remove the piston pin and piston from the choke piston lever and link assembly.

-5. Disengage metering rod arm spring from metering rod, remove metering rod from rod arm assembly.
-Note the location of any washers that were used for shimming either spring.
-Compress upper pump spring and remove spring retainer, remove upper spring, metering rod arm assembly, and the pump lifter link from the pump diaphragm shaft.
-Compress pump diaphragm spring, remove pump diaphragm spring retainer, spring, and pump diaphragm assembly from pump diaphragm housing assembly.
+10. Disengage the metering rod arm spring from the metering rod, and remove the metering rod from the metering rod arm assembly.
+Note the location of any washers shimming either spring for proper reassembly.
+Compress the upper pump spring, and remove the spring retainer.
+Remove the upper spring, the metering rod arm assembly, and the pump lifter link from the pump diaphragm shaft.
+Compress the pump diaphragm spring, and remove the pump diaphragm spring reatiner, spring, and pump diaphragm assembly from the pump diaphragm housing assembly.

-6. Using the proper size jet tool or screwdriver, remove metering rod jet and low speed jet.
-Remove retaining screws and separate throttle body flange assembly from the main body casting. remove body flange gasket.
-Remove throttle plate retaining screws.
-File staked ends, if necesary, and use new screws at reassembly.
-Slide throttle shaft and lever assembly out of throttle body flange assembly.
-Note location of the ends of torsion spring on throttle shaft for proper reassembly.
-When removing idle mixture limiter cap, be sure to note the position of the tab.
-After removing the limiter cap, count the number of turns to lightly seat the needle, this information is necessary to correctly position needle at reassembly.
+12. Remove the throttle plate retaining screws.
+File the staked ends, if necessary, and use new screws upon assembly.
+Slide the throttle shaft and lever assembly out of the throttle body flange assembly. note the location of the ends of the torsion spring on the throttle shaft for proper reassembly.
+When removing the idle mixture limiter cap, be sure to note the position of the tab.
+After removing the limiter cap, count the number of turns to lightly stea tthe needle.
+This information will be used in reassembly.

 CLEANING & INSPECTION